embedly/embedly_wordpress_plugin/readme.txt

 =

-What does a paid plan give me?
+What does a paid product give me?
 =

-The paid [plans](http://embed.ly/pricing) will give you the ability to choose the images used in your embed, remove the powered by Embedly logo, and allow higher levels of usage and support.
+If you upgrade to the Embed paid product (http://embed.ly/embed) it will remove the powered by Embedly logo, and allow higher levels of usage and support.

 =